Carbon capture and storage (CCS) process

 Click or tap on each hot spot to learn more

-CO₂ is pressurized and turned into liquid form, which can flow through the pipeline
+CO₂ is pressurized and turned into a liquid, which can flow through the pipeline.

 Emissions